 29 March 2021

-A series of five evidence-based short films and factsheets about autism for the Somali community have been launched by National Institute for Health Research (NIHR) funded researchers at the University of Bristol and community organisation Autism Independence.
+A series of five evidence-based short films and factsheets about autism for the Somali community have been launched by National Institute for Health and Care Research (NIHR) funded researchers at the University of Bristol and community organisation Autism Independence.

 Like other migrant groups, the Somali community has high numbers of children with autism, many of whom are likely to be severely affected.
 But there is no Somali word for autism, making it hard to understand and accept.